cognitive-catalyst/cognitive-catalyst/QuickStart.md

 #Quick Start
 This article is for people who want to use projects, but not necessarily contribute.
-If you would like to contribute to Catalyst or a project, see the [Contributing](Contributing.md) page.
+If you would like to contribute to Catalyst or a project, see the [Contributing](CONTRIBUTING.md) page.

 To download projects, you will need [Git](https://git-scm.com/downloads) installed.
 To interact with Git, you will need a shell terminal.
 If you're on Windows, Git comes with Git Bash.

-If you just want a `.zip` containing an individual project, go to the project's GitHub link on the [Projects](Projects.md) page.
+If you just want a `.zip` containing an individual project, go to the project's repository.
 On the right, there is a **Download ZIP** button.
 Note that this will not contain any submodules.

 ##Downloading Everything
 Note that this may take considerable time and space.
 In your terminal, go to the directory in which you want the Catalyst folder to be contained.
 Type: